Mandate of the Board of Directors

 ii) Establishes the appropriate policies and procedures to enable the Board, its committees and individual directors to function independently of management.

-iii) On an annual basis, the Board undertakes a self-assessment to evaluate the effectiveness of the Board and committee practices, periodically with the assistance of external advisors.
+iii) On an annual basis, the Board undertakes a self-assessment to evaluate the effectiveness of the Board and committee practices, with the assistance of external advisors, as required.

 iv) Identifies potential new Board members and implements and reviews the nomination process for new Board members.